AchrafSai/APP_ROBOT/README.md

 # APP_ROBOT

-NXP LPC1768 based on the arm MBED framework for mobile robot platform
+NXP LPC1768 source based on the arm MBED framework for mobile robot platform